Regional Applied Research Efforts (RARE)

 Credentials/Documentation

-The Agency may request that applicants demonstrate they have appropriate background, academic training experience in the field, and the necessary equipment to carry out the research.
-EPA may ask applicants or principal investigators to provide curriculum vitae and relevant publications.
-EPA may ask principal investigators for information documenting past performance.
+The EPA may request that applicants demonstrate they have appropriate background, academic training, experience in the field, and necessary resources to carry out the research.
+EPA may ask applicants to provide curriculum vitae and relevant publications.
+EPA may also ask the principal investigator for information documenting past performance.

 What is the process for applying and being award this assistance?